Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Discussion

 \subsection{Limitations and Future Work}

 Despite these advances, several open issues remain.
 While the trace metrics correlate with probe accuracy, the correlation is not exact; closing this theory–practice gap will require a deeper empirical and theoretic study.
-Additionally, storing the full $n^{2}$ kernel is can be prohibitive for very large datasets, although the matrices we observe are highly structured; further leveraging sparsity and low-rank factorizations is an immediate direction for further work.
-Our analysis is domain-agnostic, but its effectiveness on understanding the representations of Large Language Models \cite{skean2025layer}, and, more generally, in natural language processing remains to be demonstrated.
-Our preliminary experiments hint that optimizing for the expected trace and its variance is beneficial, yet a full exploration of architectures, hyper-parameters, and interaction with existing self-supervised objectives is still outstanding.
-Tackling these questions will not only sharpen the foundations introduced here but may also lead to AI systems that perform \emph{consistently well} across the vast landscape of tasks encountered in practice.
+Additionally, storing the full $n^{2}$ kernel can be prohibitive for very large datasets, although the matrices we observe are highly structured; further leveraging sparsity or sketching algorithms presents an immediate direction for further work.
+Our analysis is domain-agnostic, but our results in this paper focus on applications in learning representations for images.
+Further work is needed to examine its effectiveness on understanding the representations of Large Language Models \citep{skean2025layer}, and, more generally, in natural language processing remains to be demonstrated.
+Additionally, this work focuses on a somewhat narrow definition of ``task'', in that we focus on classification.
+Additional study should check if a variety of other tasks, e.g. retrieval, ranking, generative, segmentation, also agrees with the Task Prior, or if there are other ways to adopt a distribution over theses tasks.
+This work also suggests, a prior-aware fine-tuning objective that simultaneously maximizes mean task performance while minimizing its variance, which remains an open avenue for future research.
+Tackling these questions can help lead to AI systems that perform \emph{consistently well} across the vast landscape of tasks encountered in practice.